Deaths-Door/musixmatch-rs/README.md

 By leveraging the MusixMatch API, developers can build music applications that require access to this rich set of music-related data.
 The `musixmatch-rs` crate provides a convenient Rust implementation for interacting with the MusixMatch API, enabling seamless integration into Rust projects.

 For more information about the MusixMatch API and its capabilities, please refer to the [MusixMatch API Documentation](https://developer.musixmatch.com/documentation).

 ## Features

-- `default-args`: Enables the use of default arguments for methods using the `default-args` feature.
+- `marocs`: Enables the use of default arguments for methods using the `default-args` crate.

 ## Installation